nickp60/riboSeed/quickstart.md

 ## RiboSelect

 Now that we have our genbank file, lets try to run riboSelect (assuming that `riboSelect.py` is in your `$PATH`) to pull out the regions of interest.

 Because this genome is pretty old (2004), we will have to reannotate the rDNA loci.
-To do this, we will download the fasta version of the genome, and use the `scanScaffolds.sh` script that wraps `barrnap` and `seqret` (we assume that this script is in your `$PATH`).
+To do this, we will download the fasta version of the genome, and use the `riboScan.py` script that wraps `barrnap` and `seqret` (we assume that this script is in your `$PATH`).

 ```
 $ get_genomes.py -q BX571856.1 -o ./ -f fasta
-$ scanScaffolds.sh ./ .fasta ./scanned_output/ bac
+$ riboScan.py ./ .fasta -o ./scanned_output/ -k bac
-USAGE: /path/to/contigs/dir/ *ext /path/to/outdir/ kingdom threshold
 example: $ barrnap
 using default threshold of .5 identity
 Processing BX571856.1.fasta, item 1 out of 1